-The external examination in practical courses shall be conducted by two examiners - one internal and an external, the latter appointed by the college.
-The project evaluation is also to be carried out by two examiners- one external and one internal.
+The external evaluation in practical courses shall be conducted by two external examiners appointed by the college, in order to maintain the secrecy and seriousness of the examination.
+The project evaluation is also to be carried out by two external examiners.
 After the external evaluation only marks are to be entered in the answer scripts.
 All other calculations including grading are done by the college.